jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-2/chapter-2p.md

 The recent multiplication of banking companies in the United Kingdom has alarmed many people.

 Their free competition actually increases the security of the public by:
-- obliging all banks to be more circumspect in their own conduct,
+- obliging all banks to be more circumspect in their own conduct
   - This prevents them from extending their currency beyond its due proportion to their cash.
 	- This guards themselves against those malicious runs caused by their competitors.
 - restraining the circulation of each bank within a narrower circle.